Docs / Guides / How to Create a Where-to-Buy Page from Distributor Reports

 Do I need product filtering?

-No. If you sell one product (or your entire range is available at every retailer), the locator works great without it.
-Customers search by location, find nearby retailers, and get directions.
+No. If you sell a single product or your full line is available at every retailer, the locator works without it.
+Shoppers search by location, find nearby retailers, and get directions.

 Can I show different retailers on different product pages?